 What Are Proxy Servers?

-Let's imagine the internet as a big, open library where you can read and access all sorts of materials and information.
-Now, imagine there's a special gatekeeper who controls what materials you can see based on certain restrictions.
-If the librarian doesn't want you to see certain books, they can restrict your access to those materials.
+Let's imagine the internet as a big, open library where you can explore and access all sorts of books and information.
+Now, imagine there's a special librarian who controls what books you can see based on certain restrictions.
+If the librarian doesn't want you to see certain materials, they can restrict your access to those materials.

-A proxy server is like a helpful ally who can assist you get around this librarian.
+A proxy server is like a clever friend who can assist you get around this librarian.
 Here's how it works:

-2. The Friend (Proxy Server): Your friend goes to the librarian, requests the website for you, and then brings it back to you.
+The Friend (Proxy Server): Your friend goes to the librarian, asks for the website for you, and then brings it back to you.
 In this way, the librarian never knows it’s actually you making the request.

-3. Changing Proxies: If the librarian becomes aware of your friend and restricts their access, you can just ask a different friend (a different proxy server) to assist you.
-By changing friends, you can continue to access the content that were previously blocked.
+Changing Proxies: If the librarian becomes aware of your friend and blocks their access, you can just find a different friend (a different proxy server) to help you.
+By switching proxies, you can keep accessing the content that were previously blocked.

-In basic terms, a proxy server acts as a go-between that helps you access content without the restrictions you would face directly.
-By switching proxies, you can bypass internet censorship, which is like circumventing the librarian's restrictions.
+In simpler terms, a proxy server acts as a go-between that helps you access information without the barriers you would face directly.
+By switching proxies, you can bypass internet censorship, which is like circumventing the librarian's barriers.

 How to Change Proxy Servers on macOS